 Obtain Local Permits

 Depending on where you choose to set up shop, you’ll need to obtain a business permit, building permit and various other legal documents.
 Check with your local government or consult with a business attorney in your area if you’re unsure about the exact requirements.

 You need more than just a location to run your salon business.
 At the very least, you’ll need chairs, hair tools, washing stations, and styling products.
 However, many salons also stock some inventory that customers can purchase to recreate their looks at home.
 Connect with brands that you love and that will appeal to your target customers to offer their products at your location.

 Hire a Team

 Many salons have more than one stylist on hand to serve a variety of customers.
 This isn’t a requirement, but it’s often helpful to improve profitability, especially if you have a dedicated retail space.
 Keep your target customers in mind through the hiring practices.
 Your stylists should not only have the talent to offer your desired hair services, but they should also be personable and friendly so they can converse with your clientele throughout the experience.

 Develop Your Marketing Plan

 You should start marketing your new salon before even opening, so you can build some buzz for your initial launch.
 Start taking appointments on your website shortly beforehand, unless you intend to work mainly with walk-ins.
-Then you might invest in some local online ads or alert your local media outlets about your new business.
+Marketing templates for hair salons to get you started are helpful too.
+You could also invest in some local online ads or alert your local media outlets about your new business.
 A launch event or some type of special promotion could help you make the opening more newsworthy.
 However, you should also create an ongoing marketing strategy for once your salon is already up and running.

 Set Aside Time to Run Your Business